RGMI BnaScope

 • Leading zeros are removed from numeric parts; existing separators are preserved (e.g., Darmor_scd_38).

-Species suffix reference
+Accession suffix reference

-Species Suffix Species Suffix
+Accession Suffix Accession Suffix

 Westar (WE) W ZS11 Z

-BH BH BL BL
+BH BH 862(BL) BL

 BU BU DaAe DA